pnlong/cse15l-lab-reports/lab-report-4.md

 **Keys Pressed**: `sh t<tab><enter>`

 My next step was to run the tester shell script.
 Already knowing the file structure of `lab7`, I simply entered `sh t` and then employed tab autocomplete to complete the filename, as I knew that `test.sh` was the only file that started with a `t`.
-Running this script showed my that out of my two tests, one of them was failing.
+Running this script showed me that out of my two tests, one of them was failing.
 I needed to get to work!

 ### Edit the Code, Make Bug Fixes